virtualstaticvoid/taskinator/README.md

 ### Monitoring

+NOTE: This aspect of the library is still a work in progress.

+#### Processes

 To monitor the state of the processes, use the `Taskinator::Api::Processes` class.
-This is still a work in progress.

 ```ruby
 processes = Taskinator::Api::Processes.new